otoolej/py_burst_detector/README.md

 Burst Detector for Preterm EEG
 ==============================

-Collection of M-files (computer code) to implement a method to detect bursts on EEG recordings, as described in [[1]](#references).
+Method to detect bursts on EEG recordings, as described in [[1]](#references).
 Detector uses a linear combination of multiple amplitude and spectral features.
 Developed and tested on EEG recordings from premature infants (<30 weeks gestational age) using a bipolar EEG montgage (F3-C3, F4-C4, C3-O1, C4-O2, C3-T3, C4-T4, Cz-C3, and C4-Cz).
 Detector operates on 1 channel only.

-Requires Python 3 with with NumPy, SciPy, Matlablib, and Dataclasses packages.
+Requires Python 3 with with NumPy, SciPy, Matlablib, Numba, and Dataclasses packages.

 To cite this software, please use reference [[1]](#references).